togethercomputer/OpenChatKit/docs/GPT-NeoXT-Chat-Base-Inference.md

 where IDx is the CUDA ID of the device and MAX_VRAM is the amount of VRAM you'd like to allocate to the device.

-For example, if you are running this on 4x 8 GB GPUs and want to distribute the model across all devices, add ```-g 0:4 1:4 2:6 3:6```.
-In this example, the first two devices get loaded to a max of 4 GiB while the other two are loaded with a max of 6 GiB.
+For example, if you are running this on 4x 48 GB GPUs and want to distribute the model across all devices, add ```-g 0:10 1:12 2:12 3:12 4:12```.
+In this example, the first device gets loaded to a max of 10 GiB while the others are loaded with a max of 12 GiB.

 How it works: The model fills up the max available VRAM on the first device passed and then overflows into the next until the whole model is loaded.